Nanjing Massacre: Battle of Nanjing

 On December 12, under heavy artillery fire and aerial bombardment, General Tang Sheng-chi ordered his men to retreat.
-What followed was nothing short of chaos.
+Conflicting orders and a breakdown in discipline turned the events that followed into a disaster.
+While some Chinese units managed to escape across the river, many more were caught up in the general chaos erupting across the city.
 Some Chinese soldiers stripped civilians of their clothing in a desperate attempt to blend in, and many others were shot by the Chinese supervisory unit as they tried to flee.
+Other Chinese units dissipated into the countryside, often colliding with Japanese units.

-On 13 December, the 6th and the 116th Divisions of the Japanese Army were the first to enter the city, facing little military resistance.
+On December 13, the 6th and the 114th Divisions of the Japanese Army were the first to enter the city.
 Simultaneously, the 9th Division entered nearby Guanghua Gate, and the 16th Division entered the Zhongshan and Taiping gates.
 That same afternoon, two small Japanese Navy fleets arrived on both sides of the Yangtze River.